Roadworthiness

-Certificate of Roadworthiness
+Certificate

 A Certificate of Roadworthiness (also known as a ‘roadworthy’ or ‘RWC’) attests that a vehicle is safe enough to be used on public roads.
 A roadworthy is required in the selling of a vehicle in some countries.
 It may also be required when the vehicle is re-registered, and to clear some problematic notices.

-Roadworthy inspection
+Inspection

 Roadworthy inspection is designed to check the vehicle to make sure that its important auto parts are in a good (not top) condition that is enough for safe road use.
 It includes: